-The Directors/ Governing Body has appointed Mrs H White as an appropriate senior member of staff, from school leadership team, to the role of designated safeguarding lead.
+The Directors have appointed Mr Jason Millington as an appropriate senior member of staff, from school leadership team, to the role of designated safeguarding lead.
 This member of staff takes the lead responsibility for safeguarding and child protection (including online safety) at Buildwas Academy.
 This is explicit in the role holder's job description.